-The following options may be supported (per DS-TT) for the 5GS to generate the Sync, Follow_Up and Announce messages for the Master ports on the DS-TT:
+The following options may be supported (per DS-TT) for the 5GS to generate the Sync, Follow_Up and Announce messages for the Leader ports on the DS-TT:

 a) NW-TT generates the Sync, Follow_Up and Announce messages on behalf of DS-TT (e.g. if DS-TT does not support this).